andreyka26-git/andreyka26-git.github.io/_posts/2022-09-01-auth-from-backend-percpective-pt1-basics.md

 date: 2022-09-01 11:02:35 -0000
 category: ["Auth from backend perspective"]
 tags: [authorization]
-description: "In this article we are going to overview the most popular Authentication and Authorization schemes starting from Basic and Digest auth, finishing with OAuth and OpenId Connect"
+description: "In this article we are going to overview the most popular Authentication and Authorization schemes starting from Basic and Digest auth, finishing with OAuth and OpenId Connect.
+We will overview the general flow, how they work, what is the difference between Basic and Digest authorization, what is the difference between OAuth and OpenId Connect"
 ---

 * TOC